email Andy! Andy's Toys

 A rarer variation than the typical green.
 This truck appears to have come before the green version and has thicker wheels.
 It most likely dates to the very early months of 1931.

-Very rare Palmolive truck
+Very rare Palmolive Art deco truck

 Courtesy of the Greg Hostetler Collection.